Mike-Bollinger/BathyCat-Seabed-Imager/README.md

-# BathyCat Seabed Imager
+# BathyImager Seabed Imager

 An autonomous seabed imaging system for surface vessels, capturing geotagged images and storing them on USB drives.

 ## Project Overview

-The BathyCat Seabed Imager is designed to run on autonomous surface vessels (ASVs) to capture continuous imagery of the seabed.
+The BathyImager Seabed Imager is designed to run on autonomous surface vessels (ASVs) to capture continuous imagery of the seabed.
 The system uses a downward-facing camera, integrates GPS coordinates into image metadata, and stores everything on external USB storage for later analysis.

 ### Key Features